PostgREST/postgrest/schema_cache.rst

 Schema Cache Reloading
 ----------------------

-To refresh the cache without restarting the PostgREST server, send the server process a SIGUSR1 signal:
+To refresh the cache without restarting the PostgREST server, send a SIGUSR1 signal to the server process.

 .. code:: bash